ladyeklipse/ZX-Pokemaster/README.txt

 ===========================================================
 IV.
 FAQ.
 ===========================================================

+Q: It doesn't work!
+A: I've tested it thoroughly, but I cannot guarantee that ZX Pokemaster will work on your machine or meet the requirements of your use case.
+Please scroll down to the end of this file, there are many ways to contact me.
+We will figure something out and you will be the first to receive the patched version of ZX Pokemaster!

 Q: How to exclude files based on criteria (e. g. copy all games except text adventures)?
 A: This might be a feature for future releases, but it's far on my list - there are way too many features already planned.